What is Denizen?¶

 If you're not familiar with any programming languages, don't worry - Denizen is designed at its heart to be friendly and easy to learn for those without experience.
 There's piles and piles of tools and helpers present to make Denizen so much easier to learn and to work with than a more intimidating language like Java.

 Some readers might be thinking right now "it's gotta be much less powerful, right?" ... well that's the funny part.
 In Denizen, you often can do more than you could do with a Java plugin.
 There are some exceptions (you can't go link into some random Java chess library or whatever for giggles in Denizen as you can in Java) but when it comes to interacting with the Minecraft server, Denizen not only provides the majority of the Bukkit API's functionality, and a massive set of extra utilities and quality-of-life-improvements on top, but in fact also provides a large set of functionalities not exposed to Bukkit, via NMS calls.
 As an example: Bukkit doesn't have an API to stick arrows into an entity, but Denizen can do that in a single quick command.
-Bukkit doesn't have an event for messages sent to a player, but Denizen can intercept those for you no problem.
-Bukkit doesn't have a way to spawn a light source without actually changing to a torch (or similar) block... but Denizen has the
+Bukkit doesn't have an event for messages sent to a player, but Denizen can intercept those for you no problem, ... but Denizen has the

 light command ready to use at any time.
 There's so many more features like this, several in the category of "why doesn't Bukkit support this?!
 It's so useful!"